Care Management Program

 Odd Jobs: ElderNet volunteers provide assistance to those who need help with chores, yard work, repairs, or small services in order to remain in their homes.

 ElderNet's Ada Mutch Community Resource Center and Food Pantry

 The AMCRC provides many valuable resources to residents of Lower Merion and Narberth.
-The Center has a full choice food pantry where residents living with low incomes come to shop for fresh produce, milk, and bread, frozen meat, and pre-packaged and canned food.
-There is a licensed social worker on site to assist with applying for benefits, services, and emergency financial assistance.
+The Center has a full-choice food pantry where residents living with low incomes come to shop for fresh produce, milk, bread, frozen meat, and pre-packaged and canned food.
+A licensed social worker is on-site to assist with applying for benefits, services, and emergency financial assistance.
 The financial assistance program has strict income guidelines, is available for those in need of utility, rental assistance, or other emergency items, and is generally capped at a few hundred dollars.
 As with all programs at ElderNet, applicants must be residents of Lower Merion or Narberth.
-In 2018, 447 people, in 277 households, 33 with children, were helped with $16,813 in emergency funds.
+In 2018, 447 people in 277 households, 33 with children, were helped with $16,813 in emergency funds.
 The food pantry provided 8,054 grocery bags of perishable and non-perishable groceries to those in need.
 The majority of food that is provided to program participants comes from generous community donors, as well as school, business, and faith-based food drives.

 The hours for the AMCRC are Tuesdays and Thursdays from 10:00 a.m. to 11:45 a.m. and 2:00 p.m. to 3:45 p.m.
 Proof of residency is needed each year, as your situation changes, or upon request as required to update our records.
 Additionally, if claiming dependents under the age of 18, updated copies of each child's report card are required.

 The "Ask-A-Nurse" program is available Tuesday and Thursdays from 10:00 a.m. to 12:00 p.m.